joavd/website/src/content/about/index.md

 title: 'About Me'
 avatar: './me.jpg'
 skills:
+  - JavaScript
   - C#
-  - Java
+  - React
   - C / C++
+  - SQL
   - Python
-  - JavaScript
-  - HTML & CSS
-  - SQL
-  - Angular
   - Unity
   - Unreal
 ---

 Hello!
-I'm João, a Junior Developer and Game Programmer living in Lisbon, Portugal.
+I'm João, a Software Developer and Game Programmer living in Lisbon, Portugal.

 I enjoy creating things that allow me to think outside the box, like videogames and applications, using a wide variety of technologies.
 My goal is to learn a lot and provide great experiences.